 - Apply early while young and healthy.
 Premiums increase each year as you age.
 Underwriting is also more lenient for younger applicants.

-- Work with a broker for access to a wide range of insurance companies and help choosing the right policy.
-Brokers have expertise about different Term 100 products.
+- Work with a broker for access to a wide range of insurance companies and help choose the right policy.
+Brokers have expertise in different products.

 - Pick an appropriate beneficiary like your spouse, child, or trust.
 You can change the beneficiary later if needed.